TrialByFire/topology-and-groupoids/README.md

 # topology-and-groupoids
-Notes made while working through Ronald Brown's Topology and Groupoids, from the members of our reading group.
+Notes made while working through Ronald Brown's Topology and Groupoids, by the members of our reading group.